Olga Kurylenko: Career

+Kurylenko quit modelling in 2006, after more than ten years of working in the industry and moved on to acting.
 In 2007, she starred in Hitman alongside Timothy Olyphant.
 She had a minor role in Max Payne as Natasha.

 She played Bond girl Camille Montes in the 2008 James Bond film, Quantum of Solace (after beating out Gal Gadot in the auditions).
 In the film she plays the role of Bolivian Secret Service agent Camille Montes, who teams up with Bond to stop a terrorist organization and avenge the death of her parents.
+Russian politician Sergey Malinkovich wrote an open letter to Kurylenko.
+In it he said: "In the name of all communists we appeal to you ... deserter of Slavic world.
+The Soviet Union gave you free education, free medical care but nobody knew you would commit an act of intellectual and moral betrayal and become a movie girl of Bond, who in his movies kills hundreds of Soviet people and citizens of other socialist countries."

 She was featured on the cover of the December 2008 issue of the US edition of Maxim magazine and on the cover of the February 2009 issue of the Ukrainian edition of Maxim.
 In Ukraine the mayor of Berdyansk suggested naming a street after her in early 2008, and she and her mother met Ukraine's First Lady Kateryna Yushchenko in President Victor Yushchenko's family country house.

 Kurylenko appeared in Terrence Malick's romantic drama film To the Wonder starring Ben Affleck and Rachel McAdams.
 The film was shot in the fall of 2010 in Bartlesville, Oklahoma.
 She also appeared in Oblivion, a science fiction film starring Tom Cruise and directed by Joseph Kosinski.
 Kurylenko played Alice Fournier in the spy thriller November Man.
 In 2014, Kurylenko starred in the historical drama film The Water Diviner alongside Russell Crowe (who made his directorial debut), Jacqueline McKenzie and Jai Courtney.
 She also played the headmistress in Vampire Academy.
 She later acted in films such as Momentum, Mara and The Bay of Silence.

 In 2017, she appeared in Armando Iannucci's political satire film The Death of Stalin as the Soviet pianist Maria Yudina.
 The film was a critical success and starred Steve Buscemi, Simon Russell Beale, Jason Issacs, Michael Palin, and Jeffrey Tambor.
 The following year she starred in Terry Gilliam's epic adventure film The Man Who Killed Don Quixote (2018) starring Adam Driver and Jonathan Pryce where it premiered at the 2018 Cannes Film Festival.
 She also appeared as Baroness Roxane de Giverny in The Emperor of Paris, and as the Russian spy in the Rowan Atkinson led comedy film Johnny English Strikes Again (2018).

 In 2021, she starred in the action thriller film Sentinelle.
 In the same year, she played Antonia Dreykov / Taskmaster in the Marvel Cinematic Universe (MCU) film Black Widow.
 In October, she was cast in comedy heist film High Heat alongside Don Johnson.